plone/Products.CMFEditions/Products/CMFEditions/README.txt

 After a long alpha phase and already working in some productive sites this is the first beta release of CMFEditions.
-For a detailed list of changes since the 1.0alpha2 have a look at CHNAGES.txt
+For a detailed list of changes since the 1.0alpha2 have a look at CHANGES.txt

 ..
 Note::

-   Migrating from older versions of CMFEditions: See notes at the end of this document!
+   - Migrating from older versions of CMFEditions: See notes at the end of this document!
+   - CMFEditions requires Zope 2.8.6 or higher!
+Really!

 Out Of The Box Experience